heyyakash/postcommentproject/README.md

 ## Underlying Architecture
 ### Stack
 - Backend - **NodeJS**

+  For backend nodejs seemed easy choice because of it developer-friendliness which allows for faster deployment of new features easily
 - Database - **MongoDB**

+  Mongo made sense here as it provides complete flexibility over schema (which is a neccessity at early stage) and facilitates faster & accessible development with help of its cloud      clusters
+- Frontend - **Static files served by ExpressJS**

+  Using a framework like React/Angular made no sense for lightweight application like this, hence static files were an easy choice.
 ### Flow Chart
 ![Screenshot from 2024-02-17 14-44-07](https://github.com/heyyakash/postcommentproject/assets/85030597/3b94827d-b0e7-4225-8226-c77954700f23)
 ### Database Structure